testcontainers/testcontainers-go/RELEASING.md

              "${directory}/${module_name}/${version}", e.g. "examples/mysql/v0.18.0", "modules/compose/v0.18.0"

+- The script will update the [version.go](./internal/version.go) file, setting the next development version to the next **minor** version.
+For example, if the current version is `v0.18.0`, the script will update the [version.go](./internal/version.go) file with the next development version `v0.19.0`.
+- The script will create a commit in the **main** branch.
-- The script will push the git tags to the upstream repository, https://github.com/testcontainers/testcontainers-go
+- The script will push the git the main branch including the tags to the upstream repository, https://github.com/testcontainers/testcontainers-go

 An example execution, with dry-run mode enabled:

 ```
-$ DRY_RUN=false ./scripts/release.sh
+$ ./scripts/release.sh
 git tag -d v0.18.0 | true
 git tag v0.18.0
 git tag -d examples/bigtable/v0.18.0 | true